4 MacBook Battery Replacement Options: From the Safest to the Least

 Buying the battery alone should cost even less than this, with cheap third-party options available for a fraction of the price.
 We’d recommend only buying from a company you trust, with a strong reputation for providing quality parts.

 If you’re not sure what you’re doing, the risks of something going wrong are much higher.
-If you’re happy to take the risk and follow how-to guides to the letter, you’ll learn a lot about the inner workings of your computer.
+However, if you’re happy to take the risk and follow how-to guides to the letter, you’ll learn a lot about the inner workings of your computer.
 You might even enjoy the process!

-Unfortunately, some MacBook models have glued-in batteries, making them incredibly difficult to repair yourself. iFixit now has a MacBook Pro with Retina Display battery kit, but warns that it’s for experienced users and comes with some serious work.
+Unfortunately, most newer MacBook models have glued-in batteries, making them incredibly difficult to repair yourself. iFixit has a MacBook Pro with Retina Display battery kit, but warns that it’s for experienced users and comes with some serious work.

 Don’t Forget to Recycle Responsibly

-If you do go for this option, make sure you recycle the spent battery responsibly.
+If you opt for a DIY MacBook battery replacement, make sure you recycle the spent battery responsibly.

 Most local governments will have dropoff points or collection schemes that emphasize safety and sustainability.
 If you choose to let Apple service your laptop, it will take care of the battery and recycle it for you (but unfortunately doesn’t offer a drop-off service).